 The committee noted that new classifications for head and neck cancer (TNM classification of malignant tumours, 8th edition) have been introduced, which are different from those used in the evidence.
 They decided to describe the stage of cancer for these recommendations in terms of the number and size of positive nodes to avoid confusion.

-The timing of FDG PET-CT scans (3 to 6 months after completion of radical chemoradiotherapy) is in line with current Royal College of Radiologists guidelines.
+The timing of FDG PET-CT scans (3 to 6 months after completion of radical chemoradiotherapy) is in line with current Royal College of Radiologists guidelines on the use of PET-CT.
 Scans earlier than 3 months are more likely to give a false-positive result, due to the residual effects of treatment.

 The committee decided to be specific that neck dissection should not be offered to people with no abnormal FDG uptake or residual soft tissue mass, to give clear advice about how to interpret a 'negative' FDG PET-CT result.